The Michigan Ross MBA essay questions are among the shortest — both by word count and number of questions posed — among top business schools.

 Rest assured that there isn’t an underlying “trick” or favored choice in terms of which prompt to answer.
 It’s not which prompt you choose that’s being evaluated, but what you share in the content of your response.

-Taya emphasized that the questions were crafted to get at traits that are valued at the school, namely being a place for those who like to push themselves outside of their comfort zone, those who enjoy learning by doing, and those who don’t mind “getting their hands dirty.”
+Sapp emphasized that the questions were crafted to get at traits that are valued at the school.
+Specifically, Michigan is a place for those who like to push themselves outside of their comfort zone, those who enjoy learning by doing, and those who don’t mind “getting their hands dirty.”
 The current questions are essentially behavioral-based questions to evaluate how actions and activities from an applicant’s past mesh with a “fit” for Ross.

 Conveying the ‘why’ behind your short-term career goal